Agninakshathram (2004 film): Plot

 The story revolves around a Brahmin mansion, Thirumangalam Kovilakam, in which its members are tortured over decades by black magicians for acquiring a sacred idol to gain supernatural powers.

-The elder one, Valyachan (Madampu Kunjukuttan) saves the family with his prayers and prudence every time.
-Following the marriage of an atheist member, Aniyan Thampuran (Biju Menon), a girl was born to him who has supernatural abilities.
-Believed to be an incarnation of Goddess, people from far abroad started visiting the girl for help.
-Chudala (Siddique (actor)) the disciple of black magicians, decides to enter the mansion in disguise to understand the girl's abilities and bring the mansion to ground.
+The elder one, Valyachan saves the family with his prayers and prudence every time.
+Following the marriage of an atheist member, Aniyan Thampuran, a girl was born to him who has supernatural abilities.
+Believed to be an incarnation of Goddess, people from far and wide started visiting the girl for help.
+Chudala the disciple of black magicians, decides to enter the mansion in disguise to understand the girl's abilities and bring the mansion to the ground.
 His plans are foiled by the elder one.
-As an answer to his prayers, a saviour reaches the mansion as Thalakkulathoor Nambi (Suresh Gopi) an incarnation of Lord Aditya (the sun God), in disguise as a Kalari master.
+As an answer to his prayers, a saviour reaches the mansion as Thalakkulathoor Nambi an incarnation of Lord Aditya (the sun God), in disguise as a Kalari master.
 The crux of story involves the fight between good and evil.